 Corban is a residential college, and the college will strive to assure a safe and secure environment.
-We have a trained campus security force on duty 24 hours a day on weekends and between 5:00 p.m. and 7:00 a.m. on weekdays.
+We have a trained campus security force on duty 24 hours a day, seven days per week.
+The College subscribes to a campus wide notification system that allows emergency information to be sent to all students, faculty and staff.